The Keddie Cabin Murders – The Infamous Story of Cabin 28

 The case remained confusing, fueling ongoing speculation.
 Many locals smeared the Sharp family after the torturous events they had gone through.
 Some pointed fingers at Sheila as a potential accomplice, while others considered a drug-related angle.
 Carla McMullen, a family acquaintance, informed detectives that Dana Wingate had gotten into trouble with local drug dealers.
 She further explained that he had stolen an undisclosed amount of LSD.

 However, police discovered no traces of drugs or paraphernalia inside the Sharp family's cabin, and there was no evidence linking the victims to the drug trade.
-Further, It appeared that Dana was not killed in the same fashion as the other two victims; in other words, less brutally.
+Further, it appeared that Dana was not killed in the same fashion as the other two victims; in other words, less brutally.

 Murder in Cabin 28: A Look Back on the Keddie Murders | abc10.com